ja88a/onchain-fee-collection-reporting/README.md

 - API Endpoint: [GET /health](http://localhost:3000/health)
 - Sample: <http://localhost:3000/health>

-### Start an Events Scraping session
+### Initiating an Events Scraping session

-The blocks of the specified target blockchain are scanned and the found `FeeCollector.FeeCollected` events are imported into MongoDB.
+The blocks of the specified target blockchain are scanned and the found `FeeCollector.FeesCollected` events are extracted, transformed and loaded into the Mongo database.

-#### Environment variables

-If not already done via `pnpm init:repo`, create a `.env` file in the root of the project, by copying the content of the `.env.sample` file.
-Then, set the environment variables according to your needs.
-This is an optional step since default values are set, none of the environment variables require to be explicitly set.

-Actual values in `.env.sample` enable customizing the local run of the scraper and reporter service, against a locally running MongoDB instance started from previous Docker Compose based launch, but also are used by the services when ran individually, e.g. via a node CLI command.

-#### As a nodejs app
+#### Start the nodejs app

 To run the events scraper as a Node.js application, you can use the following command: